Common Relationship Cycle of Pathological Narcissists

-The beginning of these relationships are usually pleasant, romantic and intense.
+The beginning of these relationships are pleasant, romantic and intense.
 The neurochemistry of love (norepinephrine, oxytocin, dopamine, vasopressin, and endogenous opioids) flows in abundance making it an exciting time and a perfect setting for an eventual bond.
 However, the bonding stage will only take place for the non-personality-disordered mate.
-The individual with psychopathy will experience the excitement of the arousing chemistry, but will not move forward toward the bond.

 Often unknown to both individuals – this initial stage of happiness and romantic bliss is temporary.
 It will soon be replaced by a completely unrecognizable relationship.

-The new relationship is often filled with disrespect, impatience, irritability, meanness, and control.
+The new relationship is filled with disrespect, impatience, irritability, secrecy, meanness, and control.

 But most of the time, the person with psychopathy or narcissistic personality disorder is not on board with that agenda.
-Some found that the personality disordered individual blamed them for the demise of the relationship.
-Sadly, many partners accepted that blame and began to work on themselves and gave 110% to the relationship because they believed that perhaps it was their fault that they were having problems.
+Some survivors get blamed for the demise of the relationship.
+Sadly, many partners accepted that blame and began to work on themselves.
+They gave 110% to the relationship because they believed that perhaps it was their fault that they were having problems.

 This is a painful burden to bear.
 Particularly when the survivor is still in the dark regarding what the true problem is – the presence of a personality disorder.